 22100/42100.
 Advanced Fiction Workshop.
 PQ: Consent of instructor.
 In this course, students' own writings are the primary texts for analyzing and developing the elements that constitute fiction.
 Outside readings illuminate particular issues related to students' work.
 Autumn, Winter, Spring.

 23100/43100.
 Advanced Poetry Workshop.
 PQ: Consent of instructor and prior experience with poetry writing.
 The principal texts for this workshop consist of the students' own writings.
-Participation in discussions required.
 Autumn, Spring.